-Easier said than done, I know, but debt really can be crippling to your business.
-Being in a lot of debt not only affects your career as a musician, it affects your entire life.
+Easier said than done, I know.
+But debt really can be crippling to, not only your business, but your entire life.
 Stressing about debt takes a major toll on anyone’s well-being, and the debt itself severely limits your options as a business-person.

 Right now, it’s about setting yourself up for greatness.
 You’ll have plenty of time to ball out in the future.

-For example, if you’re currently driving a really nice car just to flex, consider a cheaper one for now.
+For example, if the fancy car you’re driving is just to flex, consider getting a cheaper one for now.
 Biting the bullet now will seriously pay off down the line.
 In 10 years, when all your friends are still paying off their expensive car loan, you’ll be at the dealership buying something new with your amazing credit and money saved in the bank.

 Reinvest in Yourself